要求与规范🔗

 same.
 The maximum size allowed by the specification is 512x512px.
 SVG

-icons are of size scalable
+icons are of size scalable:

 /app/share/icons/hicolor/scalable/apps/org.gnome.Dictionary.svg